 2. Make stakeholders participate in both the digital and physical world

 According to Koen, the main reason for this exclusion lies in the process.
 Most municipalities or governmental bodies have a process to follow when carrying out urban development projects.
 There’s always a tight time schedule, low budget and a lot of expectations so it is no surprise that the process is sometimes inefficient.

-Also, the process is almost always which can be quite inefficient in our increasingly digital world.
+Also, the process is almost always captured on paper which can be quite inefficient in our increasingly digital world.

 3. No shine without friction

 Our believe was to invite different target groups at the same time and facilitate the discussion: No shine without friction.
 Take for instance the Experience the Vestdijk project, where initially two different symposia were organized where stakeholders could show up to give their input on the project.
 The first was planned to be specifically targeting entrepeneurs, the second symposium was planned to targeting citizens only, avoiding a dreaded discussion between the two target groups.